proveskit/pysquared/docs/contributing-windows.md

 ### A note on `make install-flight-software`

 `make install-flight-software` is a command that can be used to quickly install the code you're working on onto the board.
-In Git Bash your mount point will be the letter of the drive location in windows.
-For example, if the board is mounted at `D:\` then your install command will look like:
 ```sh
 make install-flight-software BOARD_MOUNT_POINT=/d/
 ```